 Day two of a power outage is when things start to get a little more interesting.
 Unless is the weather is cold, the items in a standard fridge will no longer be held at a safe temperature.
 Whole fruits and vegetables will still be fine, but need to be eaten before they go bad.
 The freezer section of most side by sides and top mounted freezers will be thawing at this point.
 You may consume fruits, vegetables, and by all means enjoy the ice cream.
 If you don’t have a way to cook it to a safe temperature, the meat is most likely a loss.

 If you have a fully stocked, chest or upright freezer, it may stay fully frozen for 48 – 72 hours, if no one opens the door.
-Unless the power has been restored, do not opening “just to check.”
+Unless the power has been restored, do not open “just to check.”
 After this time has elapsed, and there’s no assurance of power being restored, by all means dig in and salvage what you can.

 Day three and beyond is when you move on to the goods in the emergency pantry (unless there was nothing to salvage from the refrigerator or freezer).